hassansuhaib/100-days-of-code/log.md

 - Did some coding in C to solve PSet5 of CS50
 - Converted my notes app into a better version that uses modules
 - Learned how to further refactor the code into a better one.

+### Day 77: April 29, 2020.

+**Today's Progress:**
+Spent the whole day working on Problem Set 5: Speller of @cs50 in C. I have completed it's logic but for some reason, check50 isn't marking it right.
+I am still figuring that out.